stratosphereips/StratosphereLinuxIPS/docs/contributing.md

 Here's a very simple beginner-level steps on how to create your PR in Slips

 1. Clone the Slips repo
 2. In your clone, checkout origin/develop: ```git checkout origin develop```
 3. Install slips pre-commit hooks ```pre-commit install```
 4. Generate a baseline for detecting secrets before they're committed ```detect-secrets scan --exclude-files ".*dataset/.*|(?x)(^config/local_ti_files/own_malicious_JA3.csv$|.*test.*|.*\.md$)" > .secrets.baseline```
 3. Create your own branch off develop using your name and the feature name:  ```git checkout -b <yourname>_<feature_name> develop```
 4. Change the code, add the feature or fix the bug, etc. then commit with a descriptive msg ```git commit -m "descriptive msg here" ```
 5. Test your code: this is a very important step. you shouldn't open a PR with code that is not working: ```./tests/run_all_tests.sh```
 6. If some tests didn't pass, it means you need to fix something in your branch.
 7. Push to your own repo: ```git push -u origin <yourname>_<feature_name>```
 8. Open a PR in Slips, remember to set the base branch as develop.
 9. List your changes in the PR description

+## Rejected PRs

+We will not review PRs that have the following:

+* Code that's not tested. a screenshot of the passed tests is required for each PR.
+* PRs without steps to reproduce your proposed changes.
+* Asking for a step by step guide on how to solve the problem.
+It is ok to ask us clarifications after putting some effort into reading the code and the docs. but asking how exactly should i do X shows that you didn't look at the code

 Some IDEs like [PyCharm](https://www.jetbrains.com/help/pycharm/work-with-github-pull-requests.html) and [vscode](https://levelup.gitconnected.com/how-to-create-a-pull-request-on-github-using-vs-code-f03db28308c4) have the option to open a PR from within the IDE.

 That's it, now you have a ready-to-merge PR!